 This Playbook is intended to be an evergreen document.
-As new partnerships are developed and key learnings discovered the Playbook will continue to evolve to reflect the needs and experiences of jurisdictions across Canada.
-Suggestions for improvement can be forwarded to NC-SP-PS-GD@hrdc-drhc.net.
+As new partnerships are developed and key learnings discovered, the Playbook will continue to evolve to reflect the needs and experiences of jurisdictions across Canada.
+Forward suggestions for improvement to NC-SP-PS-GD@servicecanada.gc.ca.